christy-ho0315/christy-s-portfolio/README.md

 Feel free to reach out to me via email at szuhua.christyho@gmail.com.
 I'm open to collaborations, job opportunities, or just a friendly chat!

 Thank you for visiting my portfolio!

+## Credit

+This portfolio was created by Christy Ho and reference by "How to Become a Developer"'s Channel from YouTube.